periph/gohci/README.md

 Yes.
 I'll try to keep `sci` always in a working condition but it can fail from time to time.
 So feel free to fork the `sci` repository and run from your copy.
+Don't forget to update `sci_update.timer` to pull from your repository instead.
 It'll work just fine.